 For Official Use

 Fee Payable: Cheque No.: Receipt No.:

 Received by:

-Authorised Collection Of ficer Date

-(Name Stamp & Signatu ire) (Day / Month / Year)
+Authorised Collection Of (Name Stamp & Signate ficer ure) Date (Day / Month / Year)

-COA No · Period of validity
+COA No.: Period of validity:

-Remarks 1:
+Remarks 1 :

-Assessed by: Assessed by: Flight Operations Inspector Airworthiness Inspector (Name Stamp, Date & Signature) (Name Stamp, Date & Signature) Supported by: Supported by: Supported by: Director of Flight Operations Supported by: Director of Airworthiness
+Assessed by: Assessed by: Flight Operations Inspector Airworthiness Inspector (Name Stamp, Date & Signature) (Name Stamp, Date & Signature) Supported by: Supported by: Director of Flight Operations Director of Airworthiness (Name Stamp, Date & Signature) (Name Stamp, Date & Signature)

-$^1$ To indicate the completion of document evaluation and validation of the applicant's ability to comply with the CAD 1011 - ATO or CAD 1002 - FC with safe operating practices.
+$^{^{1}}$ To indicate the completion of document evaluation and validation of the applicant's ability to comply with the CAD 1011 - ATO or CAD 1002 - FC with safe operating practices.
 Additionally, indicate the outcome of the application - whether or not, the evaluation is satisfactory and the grant of the COA is recommended.